 In 2022, the applicant requested a reconsideration of certain findings and conditions of PPS 4-11004 and 4-15011 related to the phasing of infrastructure improvements needed to meet the mandatory parkland dedication requirement.
 The Planning Board subsequently approved the reconsiderations via PGCPB Resolution Nos.
 14-110(C)(A) and 15-129(A).
-Conditions 10-16, 21(d), and 33 of PPS 4-11004 are specifically related to meeting the mandatory parkland dedication requirement per Section 24-135.
-These conditions set forth tasks that must be accomplished by the applicant and the Department of Parks and Recreation (DPR) to ensure that the above-discussed improvements being used to satisfy the mandatory dedication of parkland requirement are ultimately realized, and set required timing for construction, bonding, permitting, and submission of construction drawings for the improvements.
+Conditions 10-16, 21(d), and 33 of PPS 4-11004 are specifically related to meeting the mandatory parkland dedication requirement per Section 24-135, and these are recommended to be carried forward in modified form to the subject PPS.

-This PPS results in the total number of dwelling units in the Stephen's Crossing development being reduced to 1,240 (497 townhouses and 743 multifamily units), which is a 49-unit reduction from the 1,289 dwelling units previously approved under DSP-20050, or an approximately four percent reduction.
-Based on this reduction, the timing for construction, bonding, permitting, and submission of construction drawings for the improvements being used to satisfy the mandatory dedication requirement shall be adjusted accordingly to tie to building permits that will be issued sooner, to ensure that these events occur within the timeframes and construction phasing anticipated when the two prior reconsiderations were granted.
+The recommended modifications to the conditions to be carried forward are related to the subject plan's proposal to reduce the overall number of dwelling units in the Stephen's Crossing development.
+This PPS will result in the total number of dwelling units in the development being reduced to 1,240 (497 townhouses and 743 multifamily units), which is a 49-unit reduction from the 1,289 dwelling units previously approved under DSP-20050, or an approximately four percent reduction.
+Staff recommend that the timing for construction, bonding, permitting, and submission of construction drawings specified in the conditions be adjusted accordingly to tie to building permits that will be issued sooner, to ensure that these events occur within the timeframes and construction phasing anticipated when the two prior reconsiderations were granted.

 Subsequent to the 2022 reconsiderations, a public recreational facilities agreement (RFA) was reviewed and approved, and recorded in Book 49405 page 156 of the Prince George's County Land Records on December 27, 2023.
-This RFA fulfilled Condition 15 of 4-11004, PGCPB Resolution No. 14-110(C)(A).
-An amended RFA shall be required to ensure that that the RFA's required timing for construction, bonding, permitting, and submission of construction drawings for the improvements being used to satisfy the mandatory dedication requirement is commensurate with the reduction in dwelling units.
-To achieve this, Condition 15 of 4-11004 is carried forward in modified form to the current PPS as Condition 10 of 4-23040.
-Condition 10 specifies new triggers for the timing of construction, bonding, permitting, and submission of construction drawings which are commensurate with the reduction in the number of dwelling units.
+This RFA fulfilled Condition 15 of PGCPB Resolution No. 14-110(C)(A).
+An amended RFA shall be required to ensure that that the RFA's required timing for construction of the half section of Cattail Way is commensurate with the recommended conditions of this technical staff report.